yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_06.md

     ![In the new query window, the query above has been entered, and in the results pane, the new Space Adventure game is highlighted.](media/datamod8.png "SSMS Query")

 13. You are done using the **<inject key="SQLVM Name" enableCopy="false"/>** VM.
 Close any open windows and log off the VM.
 The JumpBox VM is used for the remaining tasks of this hands-on lab.

+## Summary

+In this hands-on lab, you will migrate the WideWorldImporters database from a SQL Server 2008 VM to Azure SQL Managed Instance.